Sharon, Vermont

 Sharon is a town in Windsor County, Vermont, United States.
 It had a population of 1,560 at the 2020 census.

-Sharon is the birthplace of Joseph Smith, founder of the Latter Day Saint movement, and as such is an important historical site for members of that religion.
+Sharon is the birthplace of Joseph Smith, founder of the Latter Day Saint movement, and as such is an important historical site for followers of the faith.
 The town is also home to The Sharon Academy, an independent middle and high school.

 History

 One of the New Hampshire grants, the township was created on August 17, 1761, by a royal charter which King George III of the United Kingdom issued to Governor Benning Wentworth.
 It was granted to John Taylor and 61 others, many from Sharon, Connecticut.
 The town was first settled about 1765 by Robert Havens and family.
 In 1780 during the Revolution, the village was attacked in the Royalton Raid, when a combined British-Mohawk force attacked and burnt the town.